barriosjorge/gmt_docs/src/SWC_architecture/operations/subsystems.rst

 Operations Subsystems
 ---------------------

-The entire domain of Observatory Operations is summarized in Figure 10-40 and consists of the following subsystems: operations user interface, observing tools, scheduling, sequencing, aircraft safety, laser traffic control safety, spacecraft safety, quality management, data archiving, and data processing.
+The entire domain of Observatory Operations is summarized in the Figure below and consists of the following subsystems: operations user interface, observing tools, scheduling, sequencing, aircraft safety, laser traffic control safety, spacecraft safety, quality management, data archiving, and data processing.
 Each of the subsystems will be described in their respective sections.